 Space Saving Ideas

 Are you a little short on space in your garage and unable to fit a table in there all the time?
 That can be a nuisance for those little odds and ends jobs that require a sturdy surface – why not try a drop down table?

 Caulk Perfectly Every Time

 If you’re in need of some perfectly straight caulking lines then you’ll need to try using two strips of painters tape and have a damp cloth at the ready.
 Apply the tape to either side of where you want the caulking to go make sure it’s well stuck down.
 Apply the caulking and smooth with one finger until you have an even application.
 Gently pull up the tape while the caulk is still wet and use the damp rag to remove any excess or overspill.

 Have you been a little overzealous with the paintbrush?
 Well don’t worry there’s a way to clean paint off all those metal hinges, latches and screws without having to relegate yourself to the garden shed so no one gets overwhelmed by paint stripper fumes.
 Using an old slow cooker (as some paints may stain the pot) fill it with water and the metal pieces that you need the paint removed from, let the pot simmer overnight – the paint should fall off but if it doesn’t scrub at it with a stiff plastic brush as soon as you pull it from the water and you’ll be greeted with shiny, paint free metal.

 Within Easy Reach

-If you have to scrabble to find the right sized screw or nail, why not use a plastic shoe organiser to sort them into?
-Each pocket can be clearly labelled as well as you being easily able to see what colours you have available and when you are running out.
+If you have to scramble to find the right sized screw or nail, why not use a plastic shoe organizer to sort them into?
+Each pocket can be clearly labeled as well as you being easily able to see what colors you have available and when you are running out.

 Clean Up Duty